 Flowerbeds and planters in downtown Elgin are available for the adopt-a-garden program.
 Downtown Elgin is considered to be bound by Route 31, Kimball Street, Center Street, and Lake Street (Festival Park).

 Adopted Gardens & Planters

-The majority of the dish planters in downtown Elgin have been adopted and planted thanks to the following residents, businesses and organizations:
+For the 2020 season, the majority of the dish planters in downtown Elgin were adopted and planted thanks to the following residents, businesses and organizations:

 Frequently Asked Questions